 - Kikubaaqudgha, a terrible demon-god of Necromancy.

-- Lugonu, the chaos god of the Abyss.
+- Lugonu, the chaotic god of the Abyss.

-- Makhleb, the chaos god of bloodshed and destruction.
+- Makhleb, the chaotic god of bloodshed and destruction.

 - Yredelemnul, god of death and the undead.